IBM/universal-connectors/docs/general topics/aws.md

 6. Click Save.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
 After it is validated, the connector appears in the Configure Universal Connector page.

-## Configuring Amazon S3 auditing with CloudWatch
+## Configuring Amazon S3 Auditing with CloudWatch

 CloudTrail monitors S3 activity in your Amazon account.
-Configure CloudTrail with Cloud Watch so that Guardium can pull the info from CloudWatch into the Guardium collector and analyze it.
+Configure CloudTrail with CloudWatch so that Guardium can pull the information from CloudWatch into the Guardium collector and analyze it.

-### About this task
+### About This Task
-Configuring Amazon S3 auditing to send files to Cloud Watch (and then on to the Guardium Universal Connector) using CloudTrail links your Amazon S3 or AWS account with Guardium.
-Begin by turning on your universal connector, then complete the steps in this procedure.
+Configuring Amazon S3 auditing to send files to CloudWatch (and then on to the Guardium Universal Connector) using CloudTrail links your Amazon S3 or AWS account with Guardium.
+Begin by turning on your Universal Connector, then complete the steps in this procedure.

 #### Procedure

-1. Complete the procedure below for **Configuring Amazon AWS CloudTrail to send log files to CloudWatch**.
+1. Complete the procedure below for **Configuring Amazon AWS CloudTrail to Send Log Files to CloudWatch**.
 This procedure is for all users, so Guardium can monitor events from their Amazon account.

 2. Then, follow one of the procedures listed below.
 Choose the one that describes your current account setup.

-- If you want to connect to CloudWatch directly from Guardium outside AWS, follow this procedure: **Configuring security credentials for your AWS user account**.
+- If you want to connect to CloudWatch directly from Guardium outside AWS, follow this procedure: **Configuring Security Credentials for Your AWS User Account**.

-- If you access CloudWatch from the same AWS account as the EC2 hosting Guardium, follow this procedure: **Configuring IAM role for CloudWatch integration**.
+- If you access CloudWatch from the same AWS account as the EC2 hosting Guardium, follow this procedure: **Configuring IAM Role for CloudWatch Integration**.

-- If you access CloudWatch from a separate AWS account, follow this procedure: **Configuring AWS security credentials for cross-account CloudWatch integration that uses a configuration with role_arn**.
+- If you access CloudWatch from a separate AWS account, follow this procedure: **Configuring AWS Security Credentials for Cross-Account CloudWatch Integration That Uses a Configuration with role_arn**.

-### Configuring Amazon AWS CloudTrail to send log files to CloudWatch
+### Configuring Amazon AWS CloudTrail to Send Log Files to CloudWatch

-#### Before you begin
+#### Before You Begin

 In the Amazon UI, configure CloudTrail to pull the native audit logs, and to create JSON files in CloudWatch.